1. Do I have to pay for your service if you do not find anyone suitable for me?

 – What should I pay if the employee works on a statutory holiday?

-According to labour laws, you should pay the regular daily wages, plus a premium of time and half for the hours worked on that day.
+According to labour laws, you should pay the regular daily wages, plus a premium of time and a half for the hours worked on that day.

 In some jurisdictions, an employer may offer employees another day off with pay instead of paying time and a half for working on statutory holidays.
 In most jurisdictions where this is the case, the decision is at the discretion of the employer and the day off must be taken at a time convenient for both the employer and the employee.